StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 You need to be a member of the `singularity` group to place files in that folder.

 Singularity is also installed on the Cell Biology Bioinformatics Machine.
 Containers can be run from any location on that system.

+## Next-Generation Sequencing bioinformatics pipelines
+We have installed a variety of NGS bioinformatics pipelines on the cluster.
+Some of these we have built in-house at the LMB, while the others have been made available by [nf-core](https://nf-co.re).

+We currently have the following pipelines installed for:

+* NGS QC - initial quality control on FASTQ files
+* ATAC-seq - assesses genome-wide chromatin accessibility
+* ChIP-seq - identify DNA-protein interactions
+* Cut and Run/Tag - identify DNA-protein interactions
+* RNA-seq - detection and quantitative analysis of RNA
+* Single Cell RNA-seq (10x) - detection and quantitative analysis of RNA at single cell resolution using 10x technology
+* Single Cell RNA-seq (Parse) - detection and quantitative analysis of RNA at single cell resolution using Parse Evercode technology
+* Taxonomy Profiling - taxonomic classification of the origin of FASTQ reads
+* Download Data - download NGS datasets (FASTQ files and metadata) from online repositories

+For more details on these pipelines, please go to the following intranet link: http://intranet.lmb.internal/scientific-facilities/high-throughput-sequencing

+We have tried to make the running of the pipelines easier by creating the intranet site [Guide-Piper](http://guidepiper), which helps you build the cluter command you need to process your datasets.

 ## Further assistance
 This section introduced the key concepts of using Slurm on the LMB cluster, but for more details please view the Scientific Computing page at: https://www.mrc-lmb.cam.ac.uk/scicomp/index.php?id=computer-cluster